GarrettEichhorn/development_environment/00 - tech-ecosystem/04 - Anaconda_Installation.md

 ![anaconda_PATH](https://github.com/GarrettEichhorn/development_environment/blob/master/00%20-%20tech-ecosystem/Images/anaconda_path.png)

-8. Click the Install button.
-THIS WILL TAKE A WHILE - click "Show details" for more information
+8. Click the Install button. **This will take time** - click "Show details" for more information on progress

 9. Click the Next Button